With everything from classes and presentations to podcasts and videos, and webinars and ebooks…there’s a lot of content online.

 Then, you’ll want to make your affiliate program readily available.

 Incorporate your affiliate program into your existing site and marketing materials.
-This include:
+This includes:

 The answer to this question is simple: anyone can be!